aminerachyd/archiver/README.md

 ## Description

 An API to archive and store files.
+Currently only supports Azure Blob Storage.

 ## Deployment

+### Docker

 You can build and run the application with Docker: